 Yes.
 A flu jab is recommended across all stages of pregnancy without putting pregnant women or their babies at risk.
 The safety of the seasonal flu vaccine is less concerning than getting sick along the way.

-Same when taking any medication, unexpected reactions to the flu vaccine may develop in some people.
+Same when taking any medication, some people may have unexpected reactions to the flu vaccine.

 Common side effects of the seasonal flu shot include: